testbenchcc/markdown-notes-app/README.md

   - Clipboard is scanned for image items.
   - If no note is selected, paste is rejected with a user-facing error.
   - For each image:
-    - Enforced against `imageMaxPasteBytes` from settings; oversized uploads are rejected with a clear error message.
+    - Enforced against `imageMaxPasteBytes` from settings, with an optional confirm dialog when exceeded.
     - Uploaded via `/api/images/paste`.
     - Resulting markdown snippet from the server is inserted at the cursor.
-    - Upload progress is displayed in an editor-panel banner using a hash-based progress bar that appears when the upload starts, updates during transfer, and briefly shows the result before disappearing.
   - Viewer respects image display options from settings (fit-width vs max-size, max width/height, alignment).

 ### Settings UI and persistence